-The short answer is I am a mother of 2 beautiful children, wife, & web designer and have a lot of leadership experience.
+A little about me, I am a mother of 2 beautiful children, wife, & web designer and have a lot of leadership experience.
 I was a leader of a Girl Scout troop and a girl in scouting for a total of 25 years.
 Below you can read where my love for the Girl Scout organization got started, which lead to the creation of Leader Connecting Leaders blog and shop.